vedez/GE2-2025/README.md

 - Create a formation generator that creates a V formation where the leader is at the top and the followers are spaced out evenly in a V shape behind the leader

 ## Week 2
-- Seek, Arrive, Path Follow
+- Seek, Arrive, Path Follow, Banking, Damping

 ## Week 1 - Introduction to the course.
 Introduction to steering behaviours